-Semester Hour Credits Completed Minimum Cumulative GPA for Good Academic Standing
+Semester Hour Credits Completed Minimum Cumulative GPA for Good Academic Standing\

-23.5 or fewer 1.75 24 or greater 2.0
+23.5 or fewer 1.75

+24 or greater 2.0

-^{}Please note, maintaining the minimum, cumulative GPA for good academic standing allows a student to maintain his or her eligibility for financial aid.
+\Please note, maintaining the minimum, cumulative GPA for good academic standing allows a student to maintain his or her eligibility for financial aid.
 This GPA, however, may not be sufficient to allow a student to graduate from particular programs of study.

-Pace of Progression / Maximum TimeFrame Standards for Satisfactory Academic Progress
+Pace of Progression / Maximum TimeFrame Standards for Satisfactory Academic Progress maximum timeframe.

-Pace of Progression/Completion Rate: The credit hour completion rate reflects the pace at which students must progress to ensure that they are able to complete their degree program within the maximum timeframe.
 The pace of progression is calculated by dividing the cumulative number of hours the student has successfully earned by the cumulative number of hours the student has attempted.
 All students must satisfactorily complete (i.e. receive a passing grade) 67% of all hours attempted.